dfki-av/G3FA/README.md

 # G3FA: Geometry-Guided GAN for Face Animation (BMVC 2024)

 This is the official repository for **G3FA: Geometry-Guided GAN for Face Animation**, presented at BMVC 2024.
-This repository contains the code, pre-trained models, and instructions for using our approach to real-time, geometry-consistent face animation.

 ## Overview
 Animating a human face image from a single source frame involves generating a natural-looking, identity-consistent representation that mimics the movements of a driving video.
 While Generative Adversarial Networks (GANs) have demonstrated promising results in real-time face reenactment, they often lack the geometric consistency provided by graphics-based methods.